MileHacker Logo

 A tasty stew crafted with fish (fresh or dried), okra, sweet potato leaves or other greens, and palm oil.
 Also served with funge.

-A common feature in local eateries.
+A common are included in local eateries.

 Mufete & Funge